usaid-cs/yesterday-i-learned/random.md

 1. [Jumbo](https://en.wikipedia.org/wiki/Jumbo) turned out to be an elephant in the 1880s.
 Born in Sudan, he was in [St. Thomas, Ontario](https://en.wikipedia.org/wiki/St._Thomas,_Ontario), where he tripped and fell, impaled himself with his own tusk, and died.
 1. [John Montagu](https://en.wikipedia.org/wiki/John_Montagu,_4th_Earl_of_Sandwich) (1718-1792), 4th Earl of [Sandwich](https://en.wikipedia.org/wiki/Sandwich,_Kent), claimed to have invented the sandwich.
 So, the sandwich is a UK product.
 Subfunfact: sandwich means "market town on sandy soil".
 1. A man named Rem Koolhaas tried to make a [barcode](https://en.wikipedia.org/wiki/Rem_Koolhaas#European_Flag_proposal) the flag of the EU in 2002.
-1. "The fact that 90% of people use [BitCoin] for speculation rather than as currency is all the proof you need that it's a bubble"
 1. ~~There was a boy who [masturbated 56 times straight, had his penis fall off, and died from a heart attack](https://www.huzlers.com/valentines-day-tragedy-teen-masturbated-56-times-straight-dying-heart-attack/) presumably because there's no point to continue living if your penis fell off.~~Fake news.
 Another boy in Brazil died after [masturbating 42 times](http://www.atlnightspots.com/boy-dies-after-masturbating-42-times/).
 The lesson for you is: space it out.
 Don't rip your dick off.
 1. The [fork model](https://stackoverflow.com/questions/25834333/what-exactly-is-a-pre-fork-web-server-model) means that the master process creates separate child processes, with one thread each, to handle each web request.
 Pre-fork means the processes are created before requests come in.
 The [worker model](https://stackoverflow.com/a/13968120/1558430) creates separate child processes with multiple threads each.
 [The prefork model is considered more thread-safe](https://www.garron.me/en/blog/apache2-mpm-worker-prefork-php.html), at the cost of being less memory-efficient than the worker model.
 1. [Creature comforts](https://en.wiktionary.org/wiki/creature_comfort) are comforts enjoyed by creatures, i.e. primal comfort.
 Examples include taking long baths, napping, and death (haha yes).